Micro Modular Reactor Project

 The environmental assessment will consider all licensing phases, including site preparation, construction, operation, and decommissioning.

-The public registry for this project is maintained on the Canadian Environmental Assessment Registry.
+The public registry for this project is maintained on the CIAR.
 If you wish to receive email notifications when the CNSC’s website is updated, including notices for hearings, meetings and Participant Funding Program funding opportunities, please subscribe to the CNSC mailing list.
 For questions or information directly related to this EA, please contact:

 Environmental Assessment Officer